Japanese Expatriates Insurance: A Plan for Health Insurance

 Differences in Health Insurance Systems

 Japan struggles with an unequal distribution of medical staff which benefits rural areas over urban ones.
 However, the opposite is true in most other countries.
-For instance, in large countries like Canada and the United States, rural healthcare can be very limited.
-People living in small towns have to travel to larger centers to receive specialist care.
+In large countries, for example the Health Care System in Canada and the Health Care System in the United States, rural healthcare can be very limited, access can be difficult, and quality and can be below average.
+People living in small towns have to travel further to larger centers to receive specialist care.

 When Japanese citizens move abroad, they are often surprised to find out just how important the role of the family physician is in other countries.
 Under the Japanese healthcare system, you can go directly to the specialist you need.
 However, in many other countries, you must first be attended to by your family physician.
 After an initial visit, they will make the referral to a specialist.

 This can be both frustrating and helpful.
 If you know exactly who you need to see, it is aggravating to have to wait.
 And in some countries, the family physician makes a referral and tells you the appointment date with the other doctor.
 If that time isn’t convenient for you, expect a lot of back and forth just to get a new time slot.
 On the other hand, family physicians can provide valuable care and resources to help you.

 They also know your medical history and can tailor their recommendations accordingly.
 If you aren’t sure what kind of specialist you need, or if you feel like you need care from several specialists at once, a family doctor can help you organize your care.
 They can determine which specialist is a priority and make sure you’re well taken care of in the interim.

 Role of Hospitals When Living Outside of Japan